Sharma-Shivam2021/academic_planner_for_it/README.md

 1. App not responsive for different screen sizes
 2. No Quality of Life features like ```progress indicator```, ```error and exception handling```
 3. OCR results with pipe characters (|) may need manual correction.
+4. Add Pagination on all the listing screen